ANZAC Bridge - Sydney

 Deck segments weigh in the order of 460 tonnes.
 As a deck segment is cast on one side of the tower it must be balanced by one on the other side.
 The land side segments were cast first.

-The western end.
+The western end viewed from the south.
 Seven deck segments each side.

 approaches on the western end